telerik/teststudio-docs/docs/features/recorder/translators.md

 ## Which Telerik and Kendo UI Components are Supported?

-Test Studio comes with basic translators for __HTML, Silverlight and WPF__, and exclusively  built translators for __Telerik AJAX and Silverlight components, Telerik UI for Blazor, Kendo UI for Angular and Kendo UI for jQuery__.
+Test Studio comes with basic translators for __HTML and WPF__, and exclusively  built translators for __Telerik AJAX, Telerik UI for Blazor, Kendo UI for Angular and Kendo UI for jQuery__ components.
 These translators have a ”base” or ”generic” group of intrinsic translators that are used whenever a more specific translator is not available.

 A list of all supported components can be found in the <a href="/features/project-settings/Translators" target="_blank">Project Settings -> Translators</a> dialog.
 The translators for all components are enabled by default.
 You can choose to disable a specific translator, or a group of translators, but this is not a recommended practice if not advised otherwise by the Test Studio Support Team.